 The highest right is Allah’s that He be worshipped alone without partners.
 After that comes the right of the creatures and foremost of these is that you show kindness to parents.
-Allah usually mentions the rights of the parents in the Quran along with His rights.
+Allah usually mentions the rights of the parents in the Quran along with His rights and there are many verses instructing kindness to parents.

 Kindness to parents is next only to worshipping Allah alone